-The Time to Live concept is one of the features of Cassandra, which is a clear way to tell how long the data is valid or terminating the data when it is of no longer use.
+The Time to Live concept is one of the features of Cassandra, which is a clear way to tell how long the data is valid or terminate the data when it is of no longer use.
 This kind of database itself supports purging; there is no need to write a separate scheduler to delete this kind of data.

 Real-Life Use Case Example

 One of the best use case examples is health management apps.
 Nowadays, everyone uses health apps, which have a health-fitness tracker and all the medical data of the person.
-Such domains capture data like step counts, heartbeats, pulses, etc. which belongs to unstructured data types that can be stored in Cassandra.
+Such domains capture data like step counts, heartbeats, pulses, etc. which belong to unstructured data types that can be stored in Cassandra.
 This data is being saved to the remote server so that it can be used for analytics.

-The above-mentioned features make Cassandra stand out from the crowd of already established big data technology.
+The above-mentioned features make Cassandra stand out from the crowd of already-established big data technology.
 Application with a large amount of data that want back-end development and analysis of the collected data can preferably choose Cassandra.

 Ksolves is the Best Big Data Service Provider that offers services in Cassandra, Nili, and Spark.
 We have experience with big data analysts and developers who hold expertise in migrating data, cluster management, scalability, etc.